isotopic/notify/README.md

 ```
-notify "It's time to do that something!"
+notify "It's time to do that thing!"

 ```